jkklee/pymysql-pool/README.md

 # PyMySQL_Connection_Pool
 A simple connection pool based PyMySQL.
-Mainly focus on **multi threads** or **async** mode when use `pymysql`, but also compatible with single thread mode for convenience when you need to use these two mode together.
+Mainly focus on **multi threads** mode when use `pymysql`, but also compatible with single thread mode for convenience when you need to use these two mode together.
 Within multi threads mode support the multiplexing similar feature(when use connection with `Context Manager Protocol`).

 Problem: When use pymysql with python multi threads, generally we will face the questions:
 1. It can't share a connection created by main thread with all sub-threads.
 It will result error like this: